 Absolutely, positively, true.
 But what the Bible says about homosexuality and God forgiving us with it is two-fold.
 BUT we must first turn from our wicked ways.
 We are flesh, we still make mistakes.
-But this is not a pass for mercy.
+But this is not a free pass to use His unending mercy.
 We don’t automatically receive grace.
 We aren’t worthy of it, but we must strive to be more like Christ.
-To be like Christ, we must be blameless.
+And to be like Christ, we must strive to be blameless.

 Question #4 (more like a belief and a question): God makes everyone the way that they are.
 People don’t choose to be gay, they are born that way.
 If being gay is a sin, why does God make them that way?